Joe Seddon

-Joseph Henry Seddon (born 4 June 1997) is a British technology entrepreneur known for founding Zero Gravity, a technology company that supports students from low-opportunity areas into universities and careers.
+Joseph Henry Seddon (born 4 June 1997) is a British technology entrepreneur who is the founder of Zero Gravity, a technology company that supports students from low-opportunity backgrounds into universities and careers.

-Since its inception, Zero Gravity has supported over 8,000 students from low-opportunity areas into Russell Group universities, including more than 800 into Oxbridge.
+Since its inception, Zero Gravity has supported over 23,000 students from low-opportunity backgrounds into UK universities, including more than 1,000 into Oxbridge.
+In 2026, Zero Gravity was selected by the UK Government to develop AI tutoring tools for 450,000 disadvantaged students in UK state schools.

-In 2022, Seddon was named in the Forbes 30 Under 30 list for his contributions to technology and entrepreneurship, and, in 2023, he was honoured in King Charles' Birthday Honours List.
-In 2024, The Sunday Times featured Seddon in their inaugural Young Power List as one of "the 25 most inspiring people aged 30 and under in the UK and Ireland".
+Seddon was named in the Forbes 30 Under 30 list in 2022, and he was honoured in King Charles III's 2023 Birthday Honours for services to social mobility.
+In 2024, The Sunday Times featured Seddon in their inaugural Young Power List as one of "the 25 most inspiring people aged 30 and under in the UK".